 All servers that run in a ksqlDB cluster must use the same deployment mode.

-Use the interactive mode to develop your ksqlDB applications.
 When you deploy a ksqlDB server in interactive mode, the REST interface is available for the ksqlDB CLI and Confluent Control Center to connect to.
+This allows you to add and remove persistent queries without restarting the servers.

 In interactive mode, you can: